-to nationality is different and foreign nationals can use the principle of reciprocity (meaning that if Macedonian students are given the same treatment as nationals in a certain country, nationals of that country may study in Macedonia as if they were Macedonian citizens).
+According to the Law on Higher Education, citizens of the country are entitled to education at higher educational institutions in the country on equal terms.
+The approach to nationality is different and foreign nationals can use the principle of reciprocity (meaning that if Macedonian students are given the same treatment as nationals in a certain country, nationals of that country may study in Macedonia as if they were Macedonian citizens).
 Other foreign nationals who cannot avail themselves of the principle of reciprocity can study under terms established by the higher education institution.
 Stateless persons enjoy the right to education on an equal footing with the citizens of the country.

 The selection of candidates by the university cannot be discriminatory on the grounds of race, colour of skin, sex, gender, language, religion, political or other beliefs, ethnic, national or social origin, property, birth, social position, disability, sexual orientation or age.
-106